 As for Garland’s good cause, the concert brought in $15,000 for the Long Beach Exceptional Children’s Foundation – thanks in large part to the towering $10 a seat that the stars paid.
 Tickets farther back were $4 and $5.

 July 11, 1963: The first of four days of rehearsals for “Episode Three” of “The Judy Garland Show.”
 Judy’s guests on the show were her daughter Liza Minnelli, the Brothers Castro, and Soupy Sales.
-Pre-recordings was done on the evening of July 14th.
+Pre-recordings were done on the evening of July 14th.
 Judy almost always sang live on the show with just a few rare instances of some pre-recording being done.
 The photo of Judy and Liza is from the day of taping on July 16th (there are no known photos from the rehearsal period of July 11 through July 14th).

 July 11, 1967: Three items: 1 & 2) An ad and a review for Judy’s current engagement at the Camden County Music Fair in Camden/Haddonfield, New Jersey.
 The engagement was from July 10 through July 15; 3) An early notice in Wilmington, Delaware, about Judy’s upcoming return to the Palace Theater in New York (opening July 31st).